This was my first time to have spent time in Japan around nature reserves around Mount Fuji.

 The following are the few plants (some in Japanese names) found in the river and I just wished that we could have these plants in the aquarium, but I doubt as we cannot have such cool clear water.

 -Many kinds of moss

 I also happened to visit a Wasabi farm and I was amazed at the way Wasabi plants are grown.
 This is an edible plant and not for use in an aquarium.
-Its too spicy for the aquarium, so its better off in your dining plate.
+It’s too spicy for the aquarium, so it’s better off on your dining plate.
 Wasabi is nothing but Japanese horse radish and is used as a spice supplement when eating raw fish ‘Sushi or Sashimi‘.
-The Japanese people need this almost with every meal.
+The Japanese people need this for almost every meal.
 The tuberous root of this plant is used to make a paste which is consumed with fish.
-It’s a little acidic in nature and transforms to a wonderful flavor in your mouth.
+It’s a little acidic in nature and transforms into a wonderful flavor in your mouth.
 First it tastes spicy and then the sweetness sets in.

 Mr.Amano is the only person I have seen to date who could consume large amounts of spicy Wasabi and he said it’s a trait of the Amano family, other Japanese eat it like how Indian’s eat pickle.

 There is lots to learn from the plants and I wish that people from all over the world visit Japan and go spend some time to watch the way the plants are arranged in the river.
 This will surely bring a lot of skill and inspire you to design a beautiful aquascape.